MiPushFramework/MiPushTester/BUILD.md

 This guide tells you how to build this project and run it on your own devices.
 It has two parts - Server (Docker) and client (Android).

+# Limits
+The relationship between the client and server is one to one, that means the "Official" APKs can only use "Official" server, your builds can't use it.
+So if you'd like to build the client, you will have to build the server as well.

+Update checker will also not works on your builds, it only supports official clients.

 # Pre-requirements
 Whatever to build the server or client, you should have a MiPush application which is registered in Mi dev console at first.